MAYA & JOHN

 Actor is Bryce Brittingham.

 It was my first time in Maine, and my friend Bryce had been kind enough to let me stay in his little island cabin off of the coast of Portland.
-It was early March, Bryce joking about how I’d chosen the coldest time of year to visit, and I laughed along with him.
-We drove around Portland on my last day and I decided to bother him about creating a music video- something I always wanted to do.
-He obliged, and we chose a song, tossed on our coats, and stepped out into the rain.
+It was early March- so naturally Bryce joked about how I’d chosen the coldest time of year to visit.
+On my last day in Portland, I expressed how badly I wanted to make a music video, and Bryce- always eager to support me in my random endeavors- threw on a jacket and brought me to Peak’s Island in the pouring rain.

-It took all but 10-ish minutes to film while the rain covered our shoes and eventually, my camera.
+It took all but 10-ish minutes to film while the rain drowned our shoes and eventually wet my camera.
 We went back to the cabin that night and strummed guitars until our hands went numb.
 I stayed awake a little longer to import and edit my footage, knocking out the basic first draft in 2ish hours.

 I continued my work once I got back to NYC.
-The video was nothing special on its own- just a single shot of Bryce mouthing the lyrics, but I felt excited anyway.
-Next, I reduced the FPS to something reasonable, and exported all of the frames into a folder.
+The video was nothing special on its own- just a single shot of Bryce mouthing the lyrics, but I was excited anyway.
+I reduced the FPS to something reasonable, and exported all of the frames into a folder.

 This is where I realized there were 1,197 frames in total.

 Which, honestly, fuck it.
-I opened Adobe Illustrator and created a new artboard (tabloid-sized), and created an 8x8 grid where I could drag each frame into.
-It ended up taking HOURS to do just this part.
-Was there a better way?
+I opened Adobe Illustrator and created a new artboard (tabloid, my beloved!), and created an 8x8 grid where I could drag each frame into it’s own spot.
+I then numbered every. single. box.
+It took HOURS.
+Was there a better way to do this?
 Of course.
 Did I find it?
-Hell no.
+No I did not.

 Feeling satisfied (and honestly just wanting to get things together), I scanned the tabloid pages back in, created a 1920x1080 artboard on Photoshop, and then created a new layer for each frame.
 I then exported my layers into their own folder and created a frame sequence on Adobe Premiere.